Contemporary Sant Mat movements: Practices

 Contemporary Sant Mat movements assert that the "Master" or Guru is provided by God as the channel through which God manifests in the world - God is believed to be unknowable and inconceivable, so he has created Gurus as a way in which to be available.
 Only humans are capable of interacting with a Master, as other forms of life are asserted to be incapable of doing so.

-Teachers of contemporary Sant Mat movements claim to teach a spiritual path which is intentionally easier than others described in the ancient scriptures as it requires nothing more than sitting quietly and looking and listening within.
+Teachers of contemporary Sant Mat movements claim to teach a spiritual path that is intentionally easier than others described in the ancient scriptures, as it requires nothing more than sitting quietly and looking and listening within.

 Specifics of this process include connecting one's soul or attention, called Surat (soul) with the inner Current of Light and Sound of God, the Shabd.
 Adherents believe this Sound Current cannot be heard by the uninitiated; it is made manifest at the time of initiation.
 An essential component of the practice involves sitting still with eyes closed, with one's attention focused at the "third eye center", located between and behind the two eyebrows, while (mentally) repeating one or more mantras given by the Guru to the disciple at the time of initiation.
 This is called simran (repetition) and its primary function is to still the mind while remembering (or being connected to) the Guru via the mantra he provided.
 However listening to the Sound Current by plugging the ears with the thumbs and listening at the right side or above is equally as important.
 Sound is considered to be the source of the Light, and to contain everything required.

 The concept of Satsang is also a common thread in contemporary Sant Mat movements' practices.
 Satsang means literally "gathering of Truth."
 These gatherings serve as the formal meeting place of the Master and his devotees when he is present in physical form, but also, more often, follow the tradition of early Christianity and take place in the homes of disciples or in any convenient location as times of remembrance of the Master and the need for meditation.

 In contemporary Sant Mat movements, not everyone automatically qualifies for Initiation; many teachers require that prospective followers be spiritually “ready”.
 This was especially true in earlier times, when people made more time available.
 There are definite criteria for judging whether or not a person is indeed ready for initiation: they must be ready to eschew drugs and alcohol, lead a disciplined and chaste lifestyle, avoid spiritual healing and other forms of meditation, and commit to several hours of meditation per day.